husseinmarah/husseinmarah/README.md

 ## 🚀 About Me
 Hi there 👋, I'm Hussein Marah, a computer science and researcher.
-I am passionate about using technology to solve problems and use it for the social good.
+I am passionate about science and technology and strive to use my knowledge for the social good and solving problems.

 ## How to reach me 📫
 <p align='center'>